hao-qiang/AM-Softmax/README.md

 # AM-Softmax
-This is an AM-Softmax tutorial and keras implement.
+This is an AM-Softmax tutorial and keras implementation.